 Subsequent to the 2018 granting by MARENA of the La India Environmental permit for development, construction and operation of a processing plant, the Company continues to successfully work towards fulfilling the requirements (of the permit).
 The Company's work has been supported by the Company's unwavering commitment to an Environmental and Social Action Plan ("ESAP") in accordance with the Performance Standards (the "IFC Performance Standards") of the International Finance Corporation ("IFC") for the Company's activities during the exploration and study phase.
-This required the development and implementation of an HSEC Policy and Environmental and Social Management System (ESMS) and associated documentation, appropriate to the Company's activities.
+This required the development and implementation of an HSEC Policy and Environmental and Social Management System ("ESMS") and associated documentation, appropriate to the Company's activities.
 Implementation of the relevant IFC Performance Standards helps Condor manage and improve its environmental and social performance through a risk-based approach and also provides a solid base from which the Company may enhance the sustainability of its business operations and provides benefits for its shareholders.

-The Company's work in meeting the conditions of the La India Environmental Permit (as granted in August 2018), includes the completion of engineering and other technical studies and the acquisition of some or all of land for the mine site infrastructure (for further details, see "Status, Plans and Expenditures at the La India Project").
+The Company's work in meeting the conditions of the La India Environmental Permit, includes the completion of engineering and other technical studies and the acquisition of some or all of land for certain mine site infrastructure (for further details, see "Status, Plans and Expenditures at the La India Project").
+During 2021 the Company informed the Ministry of the Environment and Natural Resources ("MARENA") that it had commenced construction and fulfilled the conditions of an environmental permit granted for the development, construction, and operation of an open pit mine, a 2,800 tpd or 1.0 Mt per annum carbon in pulp ("CIP") processing plant and associated infrastructure at the La India Project, Nicaragua